-The siting potential of solar and onshore wind was defined using National Renewable Energy Laboratory (NREL) supply curves.103 Offshore wind capacity potentials were also sourced from NREL,104 and estimates for biogas supply were based on analysis by the American Gas Foundation (AGF).105 In addition, Strategen assessed the potential to utilize curtailed electricity to produce hydrogen using levels of expected curtailment from the ISO-NE Pathways Study.106
+The siting potential of solar and onshore wind was defined using National Renewable Energy Laboratory (NREL) supply curves.
+Offshore wind capacity potentials were also sourced from NREL, and estimates for biogas supply were based on analysis by the American Gas Foundation (AGF).
+In addition, Strategen assessed the potential to utilize curtailed electricity to produce hydrogen using levels of expected curtailment from the ISO-NE Pathways Study.

-9 Strategen developed three production scenarios for hydrogen that represented different levels of

-- 10 limiting assumptions for clean energy production, summarized in the table below.
-After assessing the - 11 total technical production potential in each scenario, Strategen subtracted the capacity that would be - 12 required to meet Connecticut's target of achieving 100% zero-carbon electricity established in a) The Open Access supply curve data only applies land area exclusions based on physical constraints (e.g., wetlands, building footprints) or for protected lands.
+Strategen developed three production scenarios for hydrogen that represented different levels of limiting assumptions for clean energy production, summarized in the table below.
+After assessing the total technical production potential in each scenario, Strategen subtracted the capacity that would be required to meet Connecticut's target of achieving 100% zero-carbon electricity established in Connecticut Public Act 22-5 (as outlined in DEEP's 2021 Decarbonization Integrated Resource Plan) to arrive at an estimate of the total clean energy capacity that would be available for hydrogen production.
+More details of this analysis, including underlying inputs and assumptions, are provided in Appendix C.